- Photos from the Northwestern Mutual World ChallengePosted 1 day ago

 tbowles411: You all know how it is, when a long brown box arrived from UPS, it’s Christmas at that very moment.
 But in all their shiny glory were my Rocketbladez irons.
 But of course, being almost winter, I had to plan my attack when I could, between Christmas parties, rain, and bitter cold, and of course work.
 These are good looking irons: Kind of edgy and modern.
 I like that.

-The Speed Pocket…oh yes, the holy grail of technology that people love to remind people that it’s been done before.
+The Speed Pocket — oh yes, the holy grail of technology that people love to say has been done before.
 Here’s the difference.
-They made it work better.
-I have a 70-something neighbor who still has a set of Wilson Reflex in his basement.
+TaylorMade made it work better.
+I have a 70-something-year-old neighbor who still has a set of Wilson Reflex in his basement.
 I held up the iron, and you can see its roots.

-He in fact told me there were Walter Hagan irons that came out around the same time that were actually better looking and in his opinion performed a little better.
+He told me there were a set of slotted Walter Hagan irons that came out around the same time that were actually better looking and in his opinion performed a little better.
 In his words, “The Reflex irons were crap!
 They helped kill Wilson!”
 I wasn’t going to argue with him because I was only 8 when they came out, so don’t sue me Wilson.
 I’m only passing on what a Korean War vet told me.
-Anyways, the insert is present until the 8 iron.

 As a guy who uses GI irons, I liked the thick topline.
 It’s there for a simple reason: To give mass to the back of the iron and to make it more forgiving.
 It’s going to forgive the bad swing, but not the REALLY bad swing.
 For me, this is the run of the mill GI iron.
 There is a small cavity, which gives even more forgiveness.
 And it gives confidence.
 And I’m all about some added confidence standing over a shot.